umbgtt10/fluxion/ROADMAP.md

 - ✅ Benchmarks for sampling operators
 - ✅ CI green

+## 🚀 Version 0.6.1 - Preparation for Runtime Abstraction

+**Status:** Internal release (not published to crates.io)

+**Goal:** Prepare for time abstraction and runtime flexibility

+**Essential Features:**
+- ✅ Remove `with_fresh_timestamp` method from Timestamped trait in order to no longer be dependant on wall-clock time
+- ✅ Fixed `emit_when` operator to use correct timestamps based on triggering stream (source or filter)
+- [ ] Migrate the time operators from chrono-based timestamps to std:Duration-based timestamps in order to prepare for runtime abstraction: Chrono is no longer a dependency

+**Documentation:**
+- ✅ Updated legacy-integration example README to reflect new timestamp handling patterns

+**Quality Gates:**
+- ✅ All tests passing
+- ✅ Zero clippy warnings
+- ✅ Zero compiler warnings
+- ✅ Doc tests for all operators
+- ✅ CI green

 ## 🚀 Version 0.7.0 - WASM & Runtime Abstraction

 **Status:** Planned